jvhoof/cudalab-blue-green-azure/README.md

 ![CGF Azure Network Architecture](images/cudalab-blue-green.png)

 ## Prerequisites
-The tools used in this setup are HashiCorp Terraform and RedHat Ansible.
+The tools used in this setup are HashiCorp Terraform (> 0.11.x) and RedHat Ansible (> 2.x).
 Both tools have their pro's and con's.
 Working together they help maintaining the state of your infrastructure and the ensures the configuration is correct.
 The deployment can be done from either a bash shell script or from any CI tool.
 In our case we used Visual Studio Team Services (VSTS).
 The LINUX VSTS agent requires the Ansible and Terraform tools to be installed as well as the VSTS agent.

 ## Deployed resources
-Following resources will be created by the template:
+Following resources will be created by this deployment per color:
-- One route table that will route all traffic for networks except for the internal networks to the CGF
+- One virtual network with CGF, WAF, WEB and SQL subnets
+- Routing for the WEB and SQL subnets
+- One CGF virtual machine with a network interface and public IP in a Availability Set
-- Two Virtual machines with a network interface and public IP in a Availability Set
+- One WAF virtual machine with a network interface and public IP in a Availability Set
+- One WEB Linux virtual machine with a network interface
+- One SQL Linux virtual machine with a network interface
-- One external Azure Standard Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
+- Two external Azure Basic Load Balanceris containing either the CGF or WAF virtual machines with a public IP and services for HTTP, HTTPS IPSEC and/or TINA VPN tunnels available
-- One internal Azure Standard Load Balancer containing the deployed virtual machines 1 load balancing rule directing all UDP and TCP traffic to the active firewall (HA Ports).

-**Note** The backend subnets and resources are *not* automatically created by the template.
-This has to be done manually after template deployment has finished.
+- Azure Traffic Manager to switch from Blue to Green deployment and back

+## Launching the Template

+The package provides a deploy.sh and destroy.sh scripts that will take your through the whole deployment.
+This can be peformed from the CLI or integrated with VSTS or another CI/CD tool.
+For VSTS you can find the build templates in the vsts directory.

-## Template Parameters
+## Parameters
+The script requires certain environment variables as well as some arguments.

+### Environment Variables

 | Parameter Name | Description
 |---|---
-adminPassword | Password for the CloudGen Admin tool prefix | identifying prefix for all VM's being build. e.g WeProd would become WeProd-VM-CGF (Max 19 char, no spaces, [A-Za-z0-9] vNetResourceGroup | Resource Group that contains the VNET where the CGF will be installed in vNetName | The name of the VNET where the CGF will be installed in subnetNameCGF | The name of the subnet where CGF will be installed
+BACKEND_ARM_ACCESS_KEY | Azure Storage Access Key for the Terraform state file BACKEND_STORAGE_ACCOUNT_NAME | Azure Storage Account Name for the Terraform state file BACKEND_CONTAINER_NAME | Azure Storage Container Name for the Terraform state file BACKEND_KEY_COLOR | Azure Storage File Name of the Terraform state file BACKEND_KEY_TM | Azure Storage File Name of the Terraform state file for the Traffic Manager deployment CCSECRET | identifying prefix for all VM's being build. e.g WeProd would become WeProd-VM-CGF (Max 19 char, no spaces, [A-Za-z0-9] vNetResourceGroup | Resource Group that contains the VNET where the CGF will be installed in vNetName | The name of the VNET where the CGF will be installed in subnetNameCGF | The name of the subnet where CGF will be installed